ctmillaz/Git_StorePassword-tagging-errors-checkoutRemoteBranch/README.md

-# StoreGitPassword-tagging-errors-checkoutRemoteBranch
+# GitStorePassword-tagging-errors-checkoutRemoteBranch

-# How to make git cache your password on GitHub
+## How to make git cache your password on GitHub

 ### Set git to use the credential memory cache
 `$git config --global credential.helper cache`